 Fair Debt Collection Practices Act (FDCPA)

-The Fair Debt Collection Practices Act protects consumers from debt collection deception, harassment, and abuse and allows you to recover up to $1,000.00 or more!
+The Fair Debt Collection Practices Act protects consumers and allows you to recover up to $1,000.00 or more from the debt collectors!
 You don’t have to be a victim.

 Make debt collectors pay you!